Hedgehog (weapon): Development

 The Hedgehog, so named because the empty rows of its launcher spigots resembled the spines on the back of a hedgehog, was a replacement for the unsuccessful Fairlie Mortar, which was secretly tested aboard in 1941.
 The Fairlie was designed to fire depth charges ahead of a ship when attacking a submarine.
 The principle of firing projectiles forwards, instead of dropping depth charges over the stern, was considered viable, despite the failure of the Fairlie.
 This research by the Directorate of Miscellaneous Weapons Development (DMWD) led to the development of the Hedgehog.

 The weapon was a multiple spigot mortar, or spigot discharger, a type of weapon developed between the wars by Lieutenant Colonel Stewart Blacker, RA.
 The spigot mortar was based on early infantry trench mortars.
 The spigot design allowed a single device to fire warheads of different sizes.
 The propelling charge was part of the main weapon and worked against a rod (the spigot) set in a baseplate which fitted inside the tubular tail of the bomb.
 This principle was first used in the Blacker Bombard 29 mm Spigot Mortar, and it was also used in the later PIAT anti-tank weapon.

 The adaptation of the bombard for naval use was made in partnership with MIR(c) under Major Millis Jefferis, who had taken Blacker's design and brought it into use with the Army.
 The weapon fires a salvo of 24 bombs in an arc, aimed to land in a circular or elliptical area about 100 ft in diameter at a fixed relative location about 250 yd directly ahead of the attacking ship.
 The mounting initially was fixed, but it was later replaced by a gyro-stabilised one to allow for the rolling and pitching of the attacking ship.

-The system was developed to solve the problem of the target submarine disappearing from the attacking ship's ASDIC when closer than the sonar's minimum range.
+The system was developed to solve the problem of the target submarine disappearing from the attacking ship's ASDIC sonar when closer than the sonar's minimum range.
 The speed of sound in water is such that the time taken for the ping echo to return to the attacking ship from a close-by target submarine is too short to allow the human operator to distinguish the returning audible echo from the initial sound pulse emitted by the sonar – the so-called instantaneous echo, where the output sound pulse and returning echo merge, with the submarine still out of depth-charge range.
 A submarine in this blind spot became effectively invisible to the sonar, allowing it to make evasive manoeuvres undetected.
 The solution was a weapon mounted on the foredeck that discharged the projectiles up and over the ship's bow while the submarine was still detectable by the sonar, entering the water some distance in front of the ship.